uri-chandler/newsflash.js/README.md

 A few notes to be aware of:

-1. You can of course subscribe to 'bar' and 'baz' separtely, as each of them is stands as a single event on it's own.
+1. You can of course subscribe to 'bar' and 'baz' separtely, as each of them stands as a single event on it's own.

-2. A multi-event only gets called after a full-events-cycle is complete for it's separate events.
+2. A multi-event only gets called after a full-events-cycle is complete.
 This simply means that anytime you want to trigger the multi-event function `foo()`, you have to emit BOTH `bar` and `baz` (and all over again the next time you want to trigger `foo()`).

-3. There's a shortcut for triggering multi-events:
+3. There's a shortcut for triggering multi-events (in case you need to run `foo()` immediately at some point):
 ```javascript
 // 'foo()' gets called immediately
 // Also, if 'bar' or 'baz' have any event handlers on their own, they will also be triggered
 emit(['bar', 'baz']);
 ```

+4. A multi-event is simply denoted as an array of events: `['even1', 'event2', ..., 'eventN']`